 The recipients of carried interest in the private equity industry are typically the investment professionals responsible for a fund’s investment activities.
 In CapMan’s case, carried interest is split between CapMan Plc and funds’ investment teams.
-The table of funds published in CapMan’s interim reports details CapMan Plc’s share of a fund’s cash flow if it is in carry.

-CapMan applies a principle where funds transfer to carry and carried interest income are based on realised cash flows, not on a calculated and as yet unrealised return.
+CapMan applies a principle where funds transfer to carry and carried interest income are based on realised cash flows, not based on calculated and as yet unrealised return.
 As the level of carried interest income varies, depending on the timing of exits and the stage at which funds are in their life cycle, predicting future levels of carried interest is difficult.

-In the case of funds that are already in carry, their carried income interest potential can be evaluated by reviewing their portfolio and their individual investments.
+In the case of funds that are already in carry, their carried income interest potential over the next few upcoming years can be evaluated by reviewing their portfolio and their individual investments.
 In practice, an analysis of the latter can help estimate how much of a portfolio’s remaining fair value is associated with each portfolio company and what its impact on carried interest will be.
 When analysing individual investments, it is important to remember that when a fund is in carry CapMan will receive carried interest income from all of its cash flows, including those generated by investments sold below their original acquisition cost.
 This is because fund investors have already been repaid the capital they originally invested, together with their preferential returns.

 Please see our FAQ for more information about carried interest.